Definitions/Glossary of Terms

 Basketball Nova Scotia Policies

 16. Basketball Nova Scotia policies will be required to be upheld by all participants of sanctioned BNS events.
 Failure to do so puts participants at risk for the loss of sanctioning.
-Access to the policies can be found on the Basketball Nova Scotia Site.
+BNS policies can be found on the Basketball Nova Scotia Site.

 This policy will be reviewed by Basketball Nova Scotia to ensure that all basketball events happening in Nova Scotia have been filtered and meet the standards of basketball in our province.